FgForrest/Babylon/README.md

 ### Parameterization and running of application

-Before first attempt to use Babylon:
+##### **Before first attempt to use Babylon**

+**For access from FG Forest company** Necessary "credentials.json" file is already included in application.
+All your Google spreadsheets must be created under the "analytics@fg.cz" google account.

-You need "credentials.json" for accessing google spreadsheet.
+**For access by users outside of FG Forest company** You need "credentials.json" for accessing google spreadsheet.
 This file must exists in same folder from where you running Babylon application.
-This file can be generated for your google acount here:
+This file can be generated for your google account here:
 [ENABLE THE GOOGLE SHEETS API](https://developers.google.com/sheets/api/quickstart/java) When you are logged in on google account which you want to use, just click to "ENABLE THE GOOGLE SHEETS API" button and follow instructions.

+##### **First attempt to access Google spreadsheet**
+When you run Babylon first time, then in terminal this message will appear "Please open the following address in your browser:" followed by link.
+Please click on this link and login into correct google account and on the next page click to "Allow" button.
+This action ensure access to Google spreadsheets.
+This is a one-time action only, and will not need to be repeated next time, until you not delete created "tokens" folder.

 #### Run Babylon as console application
 Application needs this arguments: